🖼️ Using Vercel OG Image Generation With Any Framework

 - In the

-tag. - Add a
+<head>of your webpage, create a<meta>tag. - Add a

-tag with the absolute path of the/api/og
+contentattribute to the<meta>tag with the absolute path of the/api/ogendpoint as the value.

 <head>